kevinboone/hello-rest-c/README.md

     $ curl http://localhost:8080/greet/fred
     {"hello": "fred"}

+As well as a /greet API, there's also a /health API, that just returns an OK message, and a /metrics API that returns request counts.

 The actual implementation of the service, such as it is, is in request\_handler.c.
 The rest of the code just starts the HTTP server, parses the command line, handles signals, and does logging.